 Is it worth it?
 When you factor the $300 annual travel credit, the net cost of this card is just $250 per year.
 For most people, this will be worth it for the 3x points on travel and dining, the Priority Pass Select membership, and the additional value when redeeming points towards travel reservations.

 The Platinum Card® from American Express

-With this premium rewards card, new applicants earn 75,000 Membership Rewards points after spending $5,000 in new purchases in the first six months of their account.
-Benefits include $200 of credit each year towards Uber rides or eats orders.
-Experience complimentary benefits through American Express Travel with an average total value of $550 with Fine Hotels & Resorts program at over 1,000 properties.
+With this premium rewards card, new applicants earn 75,000 Membership Rewards points after spending $5,000 on purchases within their first 6 months of Card Membership.
+Benefits include up to $200 of credit each year towards Uber rides or eats orders.
+Experience complimentary benefits through American Express Travel with an average total value of $550 with Fine Hotels & Resorts® program at over 1,100 properties.
 Learn More.

-You earn 5x Membership Rewards® points for flights and hotels booked with airlines or with American Express travel.
+You earn 5x Membership Rewards® points for flights and hotels booked directly with airlines or with American Express Travel.
 Points are worth about one cent each towards gift cards or travel reservations, but potentially more when transferred to airline miles.
 There’s a $550 annual fee for this card.

 Delta SkyMiles® Reserve Business American Express Card

 Welcome Offer: Earn 45,000 bonus miles and 10,000 Medallion® Qualification Miles (MQMs) after you spend $4,000 in purchases on your new Card in the first 3 months.